josephdadams/spotify-controller/api.md

 	{status: 'setvolume'}
 	```

-* `/rampVolume/[volume]`:
+* `/rampVolume/[volume]/[changePercent]/[rampTime]`:

 	Ramps volume level (0-100).
 First argument is the volume level as an integer.
-The volume will ramp in 5% increments every 0.25s until it reaches the desired level.
+Second argument is the percentage to change the volume in each step.
+Third argument is the total time to take to finish the volume ramp.
 	```javascript
 	{status: 'rampvolume'}
 	```